ronnyml/snowplow-wiki/setup-guide/4-setup-alternative-data-stores/kinesis-lzo-s3-sink/Kinesis-LZO-S3-Sink-Setup.md

 $ cd kinesis-s3
 ```

-Use `sbt` to resolve dependencies, compile the source, and build an [assembled][assembly] fat JAR file with all dependencies.
+Use `sbt` to resolve dependencies, compile the source, and build an assembled fat JAR file with all dependencies.

 ```
 $ sbt assembly